Have your next event at Temple Jeremiah!

 We inform our congregants about recent deaths and include funeral and shiva information.
 We also share information about those in need of support as they recover from illness.

-Our weekly “Good News” e-mail includes births, engagements, weddings, names of our recent b’nai mitzvah candidates and also welcomes our newest members.
+Our “Good News” includes births, engagements, weddings, names of our recent B’nai Mitzvah candidates, and also welcomes our newest members.
+It is part of our Thursday E-News.

 When you or a family member is in the hospital or experiencing some other difficulty, please let the temple know by contacting Phyllis.
 Too often we find out about illnesses, crises and hospitalizations after they occur.
 This is a missed opportunity for the calls and visits we would like to provide.
 Please let us know if there is a concern in your family or another congregant’s family (with their permission).
 We need your help in order to offer ours.